|

 part about ties, accents and proper

-spacing, which are some of the main problems
+spacing, which are some of the main

 encountered in the music I see that is